davidmam/test2015/outline.md

 # Title

-by Authors David and Freya
+by Authors David and Freya and friends

 ## Overview